kj415j45/kj-wishlist-draft/README.md

 # kj wishlist draft

 As you may know, [DIM](https://github.com/DestinyItemManager/DIM) has a [community maintain wishlist](https://github.com/48klocs/dim-wish-list-sources).
-But this wishlist is just a bad smell, full of cartesian product.
-It's big and hard to read.
+However, DIM wishlist has many duplicates that leads to big file size.
 This wishlist draft aims to refine it with a new format.

 ## What's new in this format?